 How to make this meeting happen.

 Running a budget meeting solo may sound weird, or maybe you know you'll never stick to it.
 To that I say three things:

 - Try to do it anyway.
 Set it on the calendar, on any day of the first week of the month so you can review the old month and still have time to make changes moving forward.
 Honestly, you'll barely need 30 minutes if you keep yourself organized.

 - Don't feel weird about it, you're a business!
 If you had a team in a real office, you'd want to be sitting down with them regularly to make sure everyone is on the same page, no?
 Well, believe it or not, your mind is all over the place (especially when you're a creative), so you've got to sit down and get yourself on track!
 You're wearing all the hats, and you need to get all those hats together every now and then and make sure they're all on the same page.

-- You can always get a business finance coach to host your meeting for you.
-Surprise, that’s me!
+- You can always get a business finance coach to host your meeting with you.
+Surprise, that's me!

 I'll be completely honest, when I first outlined and drafted this post, I didn't even think to include this little pitch, so don't get salty.
 I'm literally adding it because it can genuinely help you.

 But hey, I offer 60-minute Clarity Calls that are centered on your blog's financial health and profit goals.
 Essentially, we'll be having one big (and totally effective) budget meeting!
 And, if you ask me, the price ain't half bad, either.

 It's time to take your business seriously and run it like a business.
 A real business involves numbers and strategies, so you've got to face those as well if you want your business to grow.
 And a regular Budget Meeting is honestly a super simple and super powerful way to do that.